SnoringFrog/GitlabIntegrate/README.md

 Installation
 ----------
-There are three ways to install:
+There are four ways to install:

 - With Package Control installed:
   1. (*Recommended*) Simply search for "Gitlab Integrate" in the "Install Package" menu and select it